debapriya9b/Milestoneproject2-map-leaflet/README.md

 - **Country Search**: (in Navbar)Used Leaflet Method flyTo which sets the view of the map (geographical center and zoom) performing a smooth pan-zoom animation to search volcanoes for a specific country.
 - **UI Layers: Marker**: Used to display clickable icons on the map to show worldwide volcanoes.
 - **Vector Layers**: Since there were more than 1,510 datapoints to show on the map,used CircleMarker to make the site visually appealing.
-- **LayerGroup**: Used bindPopup binds a popup to all of the layers at once.
+- **LayerGroup**: Used bindPopup to bind a popup to all of the layers at once.
 - **Interactive Layer**: Events like "mouseover","mouseout" added to make the map interactive.
 - **Interactive Toggler button**: Button to show/hide volcano points all over the world to make the map more interactive.
 Other interactive buttons to show filtered data
 - **GeoJSON Options**: Used "onEachFeature", "filter" options which allow you to parse GeoJSON data and display it on the map acctording to your requirement/preferences.